 Marine and Coastal Hub Project 1.6: ‘A roadmap for coordinated landscape-scale coastal and marine ecosystem restoration’ identified a lack of support for the adoption of nature-based ideas and technology, and limited inclusion of Traditional Owner groups in the design and implementation of restoration projects.

-This hub project aims to identify and examine policy and legislative barriers to marine and coastal restoration, the role and importance of co-design and inclusion, and barriers to nature-based solution adoption in Australia.
-Consultation will include policy and permitting regulators, engineering sectors and non-government groups and Indigenous groups participating in restoration activities.
+This hub project identified and examined policy and legislative barriers to marine and coastal restoration, the role and importance of co-design and inclusion, and barriers to nature-based solution adoption in Australia.
+Consultation included policy and permitting regulators, engineering sectors and non-government groups and Indigenous groups participating in restoration activities.

 Legal barriers to restoration

-The project team will review approval and regulating agencies and legislative permitting processes relating in Queensland, New South Wales, Tasmania and South Australia to examine their influence on project success or where projects did not proceed.
-The focus will be on oyster reef restoration and tidal reintroduction for wetland restoration.
+The project team reviewed approval and regulating agencies and legislative permitting processes relating in Queensland, New South Wales, Tasmania and South Australia to examine their influence on project success or where projects did not proceed.
+The focus was on oyster reef restoration and tidal reintroduction for wetland restoration.

-They will engage with the national Wetland and Aquatic Ecosystems Task Force, and the Commonwealth Department of Climate Change, Energy the Environment and Water in relation to the Environment Protection and Biodiversity Conservation Act 1999, Ramsar wetlands, and threatened and migratory species.
-State governments, and non-government agencies and practitioners participating in coastal wetland restoration will also be consulted.
+They engaged with the national Wetland and Aquatic Ecosystems Task Force, and the Commonwealth Department of Climate Change, Energy the Environment and Water in relation to the Environment Protection and Biodiversity Conservation Act 1999, Ramsar wetlands, and threatened and migratory species.
+State governments, and non-government agencies and practitioners participating in coastal wetland restoration were also consulted.

 Engineering adoption for nature-based solutions